 Jennifer Horwitz

 In both her classroom and scholarship, Horwitz approaches literature as a vital tool in the struggle to address the climate crisis.
-In particular, her research focuses on representations of education in multi-ethnic US literature that help us envision and enact the teaching needed in our time of climate change.
-Her writing can be found in the journal Multi-Ethnic Literature of the United States and is forthcoming in a collection on climate fiction and class from the University of Virginia Press.
-Horwitz also cares deeply about writing pedagogy; she has tutored a range of students in a range of contexts and enjoys thinking with others about each step of the writing process.
-As the Liberal Arts Academic Advisor, she works one-on-one with students to build their confidence in their Liberal Arts courses and to connect them to other student support services on campus.
+In particular, her research focuses on literary representations of education that help us envision and enact the teaching needed in our time of climate change.
+Her writing can be found in the journal Multi-Ethnic Literature of the United States and in Cli-Fi and Class: Socioeconomic Justice in Contemporary American Climate Fiction, an essay collection from the University of Virginia Press.
+Horwitz also cares deeply about writing pedagogy; she has tutored students in a range of contexts and enjoys thinking with others about each step of the writing process.
+As the first-year liberal arts academic advisor, she works one-on-one with students to build their confidence in their liberal arts courses and to connect them to other student support services on campus.

 Courses